GerryFAN0706/gerryfan0706.github.io/_pages/about.md

 **[2025]** 📝 Multiple papers accepted at top-tier conferences and journals including **IJCAI (CCF A)**, **CogSci (CCF B)**, and SCI Q1 journals

+**[2025-10]** 📄 Paper accepted by **Journal of Healthcare Leadership** (中科院2区): "Long-Term Effects of Structured Microbreak Interventions on Musculoskeletal Health, Psychological Wellbeing, and Patient Safety Among Operating Room Nurses"

 ---

 ## About Me